List of villages on the Gower Peninsula: Cheriton

 Cheriton, near the north coast, is a tourist destination where summer visitors stay whilst exploring the beaches in the local area.
-The 13th-century church of St Catwg (or Cadoc) is Grade 1 listed.
+The 13th-century church of St Catwg (or Cadoc) is Grade I listed.
 The psychoanalyst Ernest Jones is buried in its churchyard.
 The author and cricketer William Collins was born at Cheriton.

 Footpaths lead south-east to Stembridge and south-west to Llangenydd.

 Crofty

 Crofty, on the north coast, is a small cockling village, situated between Penclawdd and Llanmorlais.

 Gowerton

 The inland village of Gowerton (Tregŵyr), about 4 miles north west of Swansea city centre, is a gateway to Gower.
 Its original name was Ffosfelin; it has also been known as Gwter Felen.
 (The village falls within the Gowerton electoral ward of Swansea.)

 In 1980, the Welsh National Eisteddfod was hosted on the 'Elba' area of the village.
 The Eisteddfod stone (Gorsedd stones) is located on the round-about opposite the garage on the road to Penclawdd.